12narendra45/flutter-application/README.md

 1. **Clone the repository**:
    First, clone this repository to your local machine:
-         1.Check if Git is already installed
+         Check if Git is already installed
            git --version
-         2.Click the Code button (usually green) near the top right and copy the url 3.Open Terminal or Command Prompt and Navigate to the folder where you want to clone the repository 4.Clone the Repository and Run the following command in the terminal:git clone https://github.com/12narendra45/flutter-application
+         Click the Code button (usually green) near the top right and copy the url Open Terminal or Command Prompt and Navigate to the folder where you want to clone the repository Clone the Repository and Run the following command in the terminal:git clone https://github.com/12narendra45/flutter-application

 2. **Install dependencies**:
    Run the following command to install all required dependencies for the Flutter app: